-Important: Please do not travel on a tourist visa.
-This expires after three months and cannot be extended or altered!
+Important: please do not enter Germany on a tourist visa.
+This type of visa expires after three months and cannot be extended or changed to a student visa.

 b) Health insurance

 In order to study in Germany, you must have health insurance.
 The insurance must cover medical treatment of acute illnesses and accidents in Germany.
 If you are from an EU country in which you are already insured, this insurance will cover you during your stay in Germany and then again on your return home.
 You must however present an E111 form or your European Health Insurance Card (EHIC) to a German compulsory health insurance provider in order to be exempted.
 The E111 form is available from health insurance providers / govern-ment offices and post offices in your own country.